Skip to main content

 Suicide Prevention within Healthcare for the LGBTQ+ Community (2024)

-Suicide Postvention: Navigating the Aftermath of a Suicide Attempt or Suicide Loss (2024)
+Suicide Postvention: Navigating the Aftermath of a Suicide Attempt or Loss (2024)

 Suicide Prevention in Healthcare with the Veteran Population (2023)

-Understanding Insomnia and Chronic Pain as Risk Factors for Suicide & Clinical Approaches to Support Prevention Efforts (2023)
+Understanding Insomnia and Chronic Pain for Suicide and Clinical Approaches (2023)

 Educational Resources for Professionals